Drive sales on autopilot with ecommerce-focused features

 - Including prohibited content in your messages

-How to solve text messages delays or messages not being delivered
+How to fix delayed text messages or messages not being delivered

 The occasional delayed text messages are inevitable.
 The most important thing is to know when it happens and what actions to take.